ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The purpose of this message is for the server to indicate explicit rejection of the previous message received from the client.
 This message can be sent at any time in the session.
-The server MUST include error details using the Problem Details format defined in {{RFC9457}} (see {{satp-protocol-errors-section}}).
+The server MUST include error details using the Problem Details format defined in {{RFC9457}}
+(see {{satp-protocol-errors-section}}).

+The message must be signed by the server.

 A reject message is taken to mean an immediate termination of the session.

-The message must be signed by the server.

-The parameters of this message consist of the following:

-- version REQUIRED: SATP protocol Version see {satp-protocol-version}} as a string "major.minor".
-This should assist in diagnosing problems when different versions of the standard are used.

-- messageType REQUIRED: urn:ietf:satp:msgtype:reject-msg

-- sessionId REQUIRED: A unique identifier chosen by the client to identify the current session.

-- transferContextId REQUIRED: A unique identifier used to identify the current transfer session at the application layer.

-- hashPrevMessage REQUIRED: The cryptographic hash of the last message that caused the rejection to occur.
-The default hash algorithm is SHA256.

-- type REQUIRED: A URI reference identifying the error type causing the rejection, as defined in {{RFC9457}}.
-MUST be a URN of the form
-`urn:ietf:params:satp:error:<code>` where `<code>` is the error code from the SATP Error Codes Registry ({{satp-protocol-errors-section}}).

-- status REQUIRED: The HTTP status code for this error as an integer, as defined in {{RFC9457}}.
-MUST match the HTTP response status and be consistent with the HTTP Status column of the SATP Error Codes Registry ({{satp-protocol-errors-section}}).

-- title REQUIRED: A short, human-readable summary of the error type, as defined in {{RFC9457}}.
-SHOULD correspond to the Description column in the SATP Error Codes Registry ({{satp-protocol-errors-section}}).

-- timestamp REQUIRED: timestamp of this message.

-Here is an example of the message request body:

-{\
-  "version": "1.0",\
-  "messageType": "urn:ietf:satp:msgtype:reject-msg",\
-  "sessionId": "d66a567c-11f2-4729-a0e9-17ce1faf47c1",\
-  "transferContextId": "89e04e71-bba2-4363-933c-262f42ec07a0",\
-  "hashPrevMessage": "154dfaf0406038641e7e59509febf41d9d5d80f367db96198690151f4758ca6e",\
-  "type": "urn:ietf:params:satp:error:err_1.1.11",\
-  "status": 422,\
-  "title": "invalid digitalAssetId",\
-  "timestamp": "2024-10-03T12:02+00Z",\
-}\

 ## Transfer Commence Message